Skip to Main Site Navigation Skip to Content Skip to Footer

 • Minimum overall high school G.P.A. of 3.00 out of 4.00 scale or equivalent.

-• Grade of C or above in all relevant coursework in high school level or equivalent, such as general chemistry, biology, or human biology.
+• Grade of C or above in all relevant coursework in high school level or equivalent, including sciences, maths, and medical science courses.

 • Acceptance by Eastern’s Nursing Program Admission Panel.